Gattaca Genomics Appoints Dr. Tyl Taylor as New Director of Genetics Services

-Florida, March 06, 2024 (GLOBE NEWSWIRE) -- Gattaca Genomics, a leading name in genetic services, appoints Dr. Tyl Taylor as its new Director of Genetics Services.
-Dr. Taylor brings a wealth of experience and expertise in the field, making him a valuable addition to the Gattaca team.
+Fort Lauderdale, FL, March 07, 2024 (GLOBE NEWSWIRE) -- Gattaca Genomics, a leading name in genetic services, appoints Dr. Tyl Taylor as its new Director of Genetic Services.
+Dr. Taylor brings a wealth of experience and expertise in the field, making him a valuable addition to the Gattaca Genomics team.

-In his role as the Director of Genetics Services at Gattaca, Dr. Taylor is poised to lead the team towards new heights in genetic research and reproductive technologies.
+In his role as the Director of Genetic Services, Dr. Taylor is poised to lead the team towards new heights in genetic research and reproductive technologies.
 His vision aligns with Gattaca's commitment to excellence and innovation, ensuring that the company continues to be at the forefront of cutting-edge genetic services.

 His extensive work experience also includes roles as the Director and Co-owner of Revolution Genetics, LLC, where he focused on next-generation sequencing for preimplantation genetic testing for aneuploidy.
-Dr. Taylor has provided scientific consultancy at Ohana Biosciences in Boston, MA, and served as an offsite lab director for Reproductive Medicine Group in Tampa, FL.
+Dr. Taylor has provided scientific consultancy at Ohana Biosciences in Boston, MA, and served as an offsite lab director for multiple IVF labs throughout the country.

 Notably, Dr. Taylor has been actively involved in various professional memberships, including the American Association of Bioanalysts, American College of Embryology, and the American Society of Reproductive Medicine.
 His commitment to advancing genetic research is evident in his extensive list of peer-reviewed journal articles, abstracts, and invited speaking engagements.
 His work has been published in reputable journals such as RBM online, Zygote, and Human Reproduction Update, showcasing his dedication to pushing the boundaries of knowledge in reproductive genetics.

-"We are thrilled to welcome Dr. Tyl Harrison Taylor to Gattaca.
-His wealth of experience, passion for genetics, and proven leadership in the field make him an excellent fit for our team.
+"We are thrilled to welcome Dr. Taylor to Gattaca.
+His unprecedented reputation, passion for genetics, and proven leadership in the field make him an excellent fit for our team.
 We are confident that under his guidance, Gattaca will continue to drive advancements in genetic services," said Michael Carbonara, CEO of Gattaca Genetics.

 About Dr. Tyl Harrison Taylor